aldrin312/AutoCommentingTool/README.md

    ```sh
     Set-ExecutionPolicy RemoteSigned
    ```
-And then run the command
+And then run the command to make it available in any directory.
    ```sh
     npm link
    ```